-Spike Lee’s 1997 seminal documentary “Four Little Girls” recounts the tragic Birmingham, Ala. church bombing that took the lives of Addie Mae Collins, Carole Robinson, Cynthia Wesley and Denise McNair.
+Spike Lee’s 1997 seminal documentary “Four Little Girls” recounts the tragic Birmingham, Ala. church bombing that took the lives of Addie Mae Collins, Carole Robertson, Cynthia Wesley and Denise McNair.
 Their sudden, tragic deaths rank as one of the cloudiest moments in the Civil Rights Movement and a bipartisan delegate of congressmen want the United States to recognize their involuntary sacrifice.

 Rep. Terri Sewell, D-Ala. is leading a legislation to bestow the Congressional Gold Medal on these children and their families in honor of their lives and legacies.
 Other Alabama legislators are supporting her push, including Rep. Spencer Bachus and Sen. Richard Shelby.

 The Congressional Gold Medal is the highest civilian honor awarded by Congress; it was first given to George Washington in 1776 and was last awarded to all of the families who died in the September 11 terrorist attacks.
 Sewell thinks the four little girls are deserving of this honor because their lives were significant in drawing attention to the social injustices in the South.

 “These four little girls represent a powerful symbol of our quest for freedom and equality,” she told USA Today.
 “This is really an opportunity, I believe, for us to embrace our history and — though painful — be able to put it in a context of the national and global human rights movement.”

 Sewell and other supporters of the legislation face an uphill battle in having the Congressional Gold Medal awarded.
 Two-thirds of House and Senate members have to co-sponsor the legislation before Congress will consider the proposal and vote on issuing the medals.